 Were you or a loved one attacked in Miami, FL?
 You may be entitled to recover compensation for medical bills, lost wages, and your pain and suffering.
-An experienced Miami assault injury lawyer at Shaked Law Firm can help you file a personal injury lawsuit and fight for justice.
+An experienced Miami assault injury lawyer at Shaked Law Personal Injury Lawyers can help you file a personal injury lawsuit and fight for justice.

 Collectively, our lawyers have over 100 years of experience fighting for injured clients across South Florida.
 To date, we’ve recovered hundreds of millions of dollars in life-changing settlements and verdicts.

-How Shaked Law Firm Can Help With an Assault Injury Claim in Miami
+How Shaked Law Personal Injury Lawyers Can Help With an Assault Injury Claim in Miami

 No one should be allowed to get away with causing physical harm to someone else.
 The criminal justice system will punish your attacker for the crime with any luck.
 However, that doesn’t put money in your pocket–and you don’t need luck to get justice.

-At Shaked Law Firm, our Miami personal injury attorneys have the tools to hold your attacker and other responsible parties accountable.
+At Shaked Law Personal Injury Lawyers, our Miami personal injury attorneys have the tools to hold your attacker and other responsible parties accountable.
 We’ve been holding people responsible for negligent and intentional wrongdoing for decades.

 Our team has consistently been recognized for our success.
 We’ve won AVVO’s Client Choice Award and achieved a perfect-10 AVVO rating.
 Most importantly, we’ve won hundreds of millions of dollars for our clients.